jostylr/literate-programming/lp.md

 ### Parse lines

+This is the function that takes in the text and parses it out, emitting events as it goes along.
+When done, it emits that to the doc.emitter.
+The parser emitter is a separate event emitter found in doc.parserEmitter.

+We want to allow for multiple lines for the command switch

+///
 This is the function that takes in a literate program, splits it into lines, and parses them, returning a structure for compilation.

 The Document consists mostly of blocks constructed by the Hblock constructor.
 The doc.processors is where the magic happens.